DeEnabler/winbig/README.md

 md
-# ViralBet - A Next.js Prediction Betting App
+# WinBig - A Next.js Prediction Betting App

-This is a Next.js starter app for ViralBet, built in Firebase Studio.
+This is a Next.js starter app for WinBig, built in Firebase Studio.

 ## Getting Started